Hornbill-Docs/servicemanager-config/servicemanager-config/administration/hai.md

 ```

-Each comment associated to any filtered posts in the timelines sends the follownig
+Each comment associated to any filtered posts in the timelines sends the following
 ```

     actorInfo.name